Top 7 Visual Field Analyzers: Which Device is the Smartest Investment for Your Practice?

 Visual Field Analyzer (VFA): An Overview

-Visual field analyzers map out a patient’s visual field, particularly their peripheral vision, to spot and diagnose conditions like glaucoma.
+Visual field analyzers map a patient’s visual field, particularly peripheral vision, to detect and diagnose conditions such as glaucoma.
 They are an essential tool in many practices, from GP offices to Optometrists.

-With so many different practices capable of diagnosing eye conditions, it’s imperative that you choose the right model for your needs.
-Those in general practitioner fields or pediatrics will need a different solution than a fully-focussed eye doctor.
+With so many different practices capable of diagnosing eye conditions, you must choose the right model for your needs.
+Those in general practitioner fields or pediatrics will need a different solution than a fully-focused eye doctor.

 Choosing the Right Visual Field Analyzer: Key Factors to Consider